 Consequently, our mission as artists is crucial, more so than ever before.

 Rekviem is the power to say no, to stand up and be counted, as human beings.
 Quite simply, the power to carry on embodying humanity even in places where attempts are being made to deny its very existence, to exterminate it.

 From a musical work that expresses the inexpressible to an artistic movement against hatred #WeAreRekviem.

-The project has the support of committed public figures, who include Robert Badinter, France's Minister of Culture Roselyne Bachelot, soprano & actress Natalie Dessay, Terezín survivor Michael Gruenbaum, The Chief Rabbi of France Haïm Korsia, Amnon and Avshalom Weinstein (Violins of Hope), former Minister of Culture Frédéric Mitterrand, Defender of Rights Jacques Toubon and lawyer Jean Veil, the son of Simone Veil.
+The project has the support of committed public figures, who include Robert Badinter, HSH the Prince Albert of Monaco, France's Minister of Culture Roselyne Bachelot, soprano & actress Natalie Dessay, Terezín survivor Michael Gruenbaum, The Chief Rabbi of France Haïm Korsia, Amnon and Avshalom Weinstein (Violins of Hope), former Minister of Culture Frédéric Mitterrand, Defender of Rights Jacques Toubon and lawyer Jean Veil, the son of Simone Veil.

 An adaptation of Verdi's Requiem for 16 singers, 13 musicians, an actor and a Violin of Hope, directed by Carmelo Agnello.
 The performance lasts approximately 90 minutes without an intermission.

 While waiting for the reopening of theaters and emblematic places, strong educational and societal initiatives are taking shape in France and abroad as from September 2021.
 A Rekviem journey to initiate a reflection on respect for diversity and differences and to invite transdisciplinary creation and initiative proposals.